1norqaq/1norqaq/README.md

 # Haoran Chen (陈浩然)

 Hi!
-Here is Haoran.
-I study Trustworthy & Responsible AI at École Polytechnique and work on AI fairness and evaluation as a research intern at HrFlow.ai.
+This is Haoran, I’m studying Trustworthy & Responsible AI at École Polytechnique, and I’m currently working on AI fairness and evaluation as a research intern at HrFlow.ai.

 I work on Trustworthy AI, LLM Evaluation, and AI Safety, with a focus on statistically rigorous and falsifiable audit protocols for production ML systems.
 My current work spans LLM-as-judge auditing, AI safety evaluation, and fairness audits for AI-assisted hiring, including recruitment models, LLM-based hiring tools, and human decision bias.
 Open to PhD positions and 2027 industry roles.